HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 #### Sizes

 Without the `sizes` attribute, the user agent will make its calculations based on a worst-case-scenario assumption that the image occupies the full width of the viewport.
-With it, browsers have more information about the image's actual layout size, and can make better choices.
+With it, browsers have more information about the image's actual layout size and can make better choices.

 For example: